-- Friend on the Force: He's a Private Detective who gives valuable information to Bond hefore he's sadly assassinated by May Day.
+- Friend on the Force: He's a Private Detective who gives valuable information to Bond before he's assassinated by May Day.

 - Private Detective: His job.
-Sadly, it gets him killed.
+It ends getting him killed.

 - Unfortunate Names: "Aubergine" means "eggplant" in (non-US) English and French.